sfield2/Marcantonio_et_al_2020_ToxicityTravelsinaChangingClimate/README.md

 ## May 28, 2016

-This directory contains code written in R for all analyses reported in
+This directory contains code written in R for all analyses, and a directory for all data used, in:

 R. Marcantonio, S. Field, P. Regan.
 2019.
 Toxicity Travels.
 Submitted to the Journal of Global Environmental Change.